4GeeksAcademy/cybersecurity-syllabus/00-prework/intro-bootcamp.md

 8. Design and implement enterprise network security solutions and manage risks, and mitigate cyber-attacks.

 ## Where can I work and how much can I earn?
 Graduates of our training can perform in different roles such as system administrator with a focus on computer security, pentester, cybersecurity consultant in companies, technical security analyst.
 At the end of this training you can work in any of the mentioned profiles.
-A cybersecurity analyst or junior pentester could earn between $20,000.
-36,000 dollars a year according to the average on LinkedIn.
+A cybersecurity analyst or junior pentester could earn between $60,000.
+76,000 dollars a year starting off according to the average on LinkedIn.